Why You Should Never Skip a Dental Cleaning

 What Happens During a Dental Cleaning?

-A professional dental cleaning, usually performed by a dental hygienist, is a thorough process designed to do what daily brushing and flossing alone can’t.
-It typically includes:
+A dental cleanings is typically carried out by a dental hygienist and is a detailed procedure that addresses what daily brushing and flossing cannot.
+It usually includes:

 1. Remove Plaque and Tartar That Brushing Misses